 Day Three: Cruise Around the Bosphorus

-Dress to impress today as you’ll be mingling with the young and elite in of Istanbul.
-Again, start with breakfast in the garden at Hotel Empress Zoe and then it’s a short walk or tram ride to bustling neighborhood of Eminönü.
+Dress to impress today as you’ll be mingling with the young and elite of Istanbul.
+Again, start with breakfast in the garden at Hotel Empress Zoe, and then it’s a short walk or tram ride to the bustling neighborhood of Eminönü.

-From the Eminönü wharf you’ll find ferries heading to all parts of both the Asian and European side of Istanbul.
-You can catch a ferryboat up the Bosphorus to see the beautiful hotels, palaces, nightclubs, and government buildings lining the waterfront (to go to the far north end, catch one of the commuter ferries that run in the evenings from 5:00-7:30pm).
+From the Eminönü wharf, you’ll find ferries heading to all parts of both the Asian and European sides of Istanbul.
+You can catch a ferryboat up the Bosphorus to see the beautiful hotels, palaces, nightclubs, and government buildings lining the waterfront (to go to the far north end, catch one of the commuter ferries that run in the evenings from 5 -7:30 pm).

-Or head directly to one of following neighborhoods depending on your preference:
+Or head directly to one of the following neighborhoods depending on your preference:

 After having a walk around the neighborhood, stop at Çiya Sofrasi for a wide variety of Turkish dips and traditional dishes for lunch.
-The streets are filled with fun themed bars so you can set down, enjoy an ice cold craft beer and immerse yourself in scene.
+The streets are filled with fun themed bars so you can set down, enjoy an ice-cold craft beer and immerse yourself in the scene.

 If you’re looking for the “hip industrial district” scene where the young and elite sip fancy coffee concoctions…

 Or better yet, walk over to Kılıç Ali Paşa Mescidi Sk. which is a hip, bustling street in the middle of a sea of industrial buildings and ongoing construction.
 LOL Coffee Roasters serves up freshly brewed exotic coffee blends and fancy flavored specialties.
-Grab a table on the street or up on the second floor patio and sip your pumpkin-flavored coffee while watching the trendy locals stroll by.
+Grab a table on the street or on the second-floor patio.
+Sip your pumpkin-flavored coffee while watching the trendy locals stroll by.

 If you’re looking for an upscale experience and a more “western” vibe…

 Check out Arnavutköy.
 It’s a cute little neighborhood that has darling, colorful houses that resemble the row houses of San Francisco.
-It’s also a popular area for expats to live so you’re likely to meet foreigners here.
+It’s also a popular area for ex-pats to live in so you’re likely to meet foreigners here.